gavingc/TuckerSync/DEVELOP.md

 ===================

 Rebase workflow is simply taking a block of commits and replaying them on top of existing commits.

+ - Avoid spaghetti merge.
-*Avoid spaghetti merge.
-Solve conflicts sooner.
-Look ma, no merge.*
+ - Solve conflicts sooner.
+ - Banish `git pull' from thy vocabulary!

+Basic: work directly on master or local branches for small commits.
+Advanced: remote tracking, environment and feature branches.

 Master
 ------